jakobzhao/geog4572/lectures/lec12/readme.md

+Typography is the art and technique of arranging type to make written language legible, readable, and appealing when displayed.
+The arrangement of type involves selecting typefaces, point sizes, line lengths, line-spacing (leading), and letter-spacing (tracking), and adjusting the space between pairs of letters (kerning).
+The term typography is also applied to the style, arrangement, and appearance of the letters, numbers, and symbols created by the process.
+Type design is a closely related craft, sometimes considered part of typography; most typographers do not design typefaces, and some type designers do not consider themselves typographers.
+Typography also may be used as a decorative device, unrelated to communication of information.

 The `font-family` property specifies the font for an element.
 The font-family property can hold several font names as a ***"fallback"*** system.
 If the browser does not support the first font, it tries the next font.